rebellions-sw/rbln-model-zoo/README.md

 - Language Binding
     - C/C++

         - The C/C++ API can be installed via the APT repository.
-Please refer [C/C++ binding Installation Guide](https://docs.rbln.ai/software/api/language_binding/c/installation.html) for more details.
+Please refer to [C/C++ binding Installation Guide](https://docs.rbln.ai/software/api/language_binding/c/installation.html) for more details.

 ## Model List
 You can find the complete list of models on our [homepage](https://rebellions.ai/developers/model-zoo) and in the [online documentation](https://docs.rbln.ai/misc/pytorch_modelzoo.html).